estatewatch/estatewatch.github.io/content/estates/marloweroad.md

 Waltham Forest applied for a Compulsory Purchase Order to be able to remove remaining leaseholders in 2019.

 In january 2022, a planning application was submitted to add an extra 144 homes to the scheme, of which only 13 social rent.
-Residents have [complained](https://www.yellowad.co.uk/residents-fury-over-proposed-changes-to-walthamstow-housing-blocks-plan/) of the move as cynical, underhand and sneaky.
+Residents have [complained](https://www.yellowad.co.uk/residents-fury-over-proposed-changes-to-walthamstow-housing-blocks-plan/) of the move as _"cynical, underhand and sneaky"_.

 ---